Office of the Registrar FAQs

 There are advantages and disadvantages to this privacy hold on your educational records and the Office of the Registrar will be happy to discuss that with you in order to make your decision.

-At the beginning of the semester you are ready to graduate, you submit an Application for Graduation (degrees) or Application for Certificate (certificates) to your college/school Dean’s Office.
+At the beginning of the semester you are ready to graduate, you submit an application for graduation online through your TitanConnect account.
 Students graduating in the Summer semester should apply at the beginning of the Winter semester in order to participate in the annual May Commencement ceremony.
-Application forms can be obtained in any college/school office, on line at www.udmercy.edu/registrar/forms or in the Registrar’s Office.

-Your diploma is available after your degree has been certified by your college/school and has been ordered and returned from the diploma company.
-This may take up to 4-6 weeks after the semester is over, depending on when the order is placed.
+Your diploma is available after your degree has been certified by your college/school and has been printed.
+This may take up to 4-6 weeks after the semester is over, depending on when your are certified and when the order for your diploma is placed.
 Some students will receive their diploma on the day of Commencement.
-Diplomas and transcripts are withheld for students who owe a financial balance to the university.
+Diplomas and transcripts are withheld for students who owe a financial balance to the University.
 Diplomas are released to graduating students from their college/school and not the Office of the Registrar.
 If you require verification of your degree or a transcript prior to receiving your actual diploma, contact the Registrar's Office.

 I have attended the University of Detroit Mercy, University of Detroit or Mercy College of Detroit in the past and I would like to return.
 What do I have to do?